Evaluating a Methodology for Increasing AI Transparency: A Case Study: Discussion

 \section{Discussion}

-The current case study looks at the early process of adopting the FactSheets methodology within an organization.
-It examines whether the methodology can be followed by those with no particular training in human-centered design, and whether the near-term benefits outweigh the costs.
+The current field study looks at the early process of adopting the FactSheet documentation process within an organization.
+It examines whether the process can be followed by those with no particular training in human-centered design, and whether the near-term benefits outweigh the costs.
 We believe this early picture is promising and expect even more gains from long-term adoption due to reuse of templates, growing awareness of what facts matter to consumers, and increased automation of fact collection.